ChillTeensie/NomUTILITY/README.md

 ## Overview

-This is a utility package created by [Your Name] for HaxeFlixel developers.
+This is a utility package for HaxeFlixel developers.
 It provides a set of helpful functions and classes to streamline game development with HaxeFlixel.

 ## Installation